Venafi/aws-private-ca-policy-venafi/README.md

 1. Copy resource-policy-example.json to resource-policy.json and edit it

-1. Apply policy to API endpoint (you can api-id by running command `aws apigateway get-rest-apis`)
+1. Apply policy to API endpoint (you can get api-id by running command `aws apigateway get-rest-apis`)
     ```bash
     aws apigateway update-rest-api \
         --rest-api-id api-id \